-Ajay Goel (from Dayton, Ohio, USA) started GMass, Inc. almost 7 years ago.
+Ajay Goel (from Dayton, Ohio, USA) started GMass, Inc. over 7 years ago.

 I’m Ajay!
 I created GMass, a platform to send cold emails and email marketing campaigns with Gmail.
 It works as a Chrome extension.
 Most of our customers are entrepreneurs and salespeople, but our customers really run the gamut from super small to the biggest tech companies in the world.
 Almost every major tech company you can think of uses GMass in some way, including Uber, Lyft, LinkedIn, Twitter, Indeed, Google, Salesforce.com, and Snapchat.
 Since I launched GMass in 2015, we’ve had over 500,000 user signups.

-Arthur Backouche (from Sydney, New South Wales, Australia) started COLDINBOX over 2 years ago.
+Arthur Backouche (from Sydney, New South Wales, Australia) started COLDINBOX almost 3 years ago.

 Hello Starter Story readers!
 Mohamed Hassen Mami and I, Arthur Backouche, built an amazing tool to send bulk invitations on Linkedin with Personalized messages: Coldinbox.